NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/uncertainty-and-validation/lidar_uncertainty/lidar_uncertainty.md

 The overall magnitude of differences are smaller than in the DSM but the same spatial pattern of the error is evident.

 Now, we'll plot the Canopy Height Model (CHM) of the same area.
 In the CHM, the tree heights above ground are represented, with all ground pixels having zero elevation.
 This time we'll use a colorbar which shows the ground as light green and the highest vegetation as dark green.
-We can set the lower limit of the color bar to zero and the upper limit to the mean canopy height to get a good color variation.

 ```python